MatthewRVT/cs224/README.md

 - Used bootstrap elements to make things look nicer
 - Used Sass to generate Bootstrap elements with the styling and CSS I want

+## React
+- Added Vite bundling
+- Using react and Vite now pull up testing with npm run dev
+- using some bootstrap components much easier now with Vite
+- ported over all the HTML and CSS

 ## Below are the images, pardon the low quality

 # Home page view